Menu

 To find out more about our curriculum please contact Miss Jesson via the school office.

-At Totternhoe CE Academy, our Curriculum prepares our children to ASPIRE!
+At Totternhoe CE Academy, our Curriculum prepares our children to grow:

 At Totternhoe CE Academy, we fully adhere to the Equality Act (2010) and Special Education Needs and Disability Regulations (2014).
 Teachers plan to stretch and support ALL learners as appropriate.
 Teachers set high expectations for all pupils and use Quality First Teaching, along with carefully targeted interventions to meet the needs of all learners and ensure they receive the support and challenge needed.
 Teachers will use appropriate assessment to set ambitious targets and plan challenging work for all groups of pupils including SEND and EAL.